michaelszymczak/jcstress-bootstrap/docs/StreamModifications/Explanation.md

 ### Conclusion

 Java prevents us from modifying collections currently processed using streams.
 I think that's good decision - the fail fast approach may save a lot of time and forces us to think about the problem instead of ignoring it.
+Using tools such as jcstress may save us a lot of trouble.